wp-plugins/wp-facebook-open-graph-protocol/readme.txt

 Because we're getting more accurate titles you may see a change in how they're pulled.
 If you're using an SEO plugin it should now pull that title

 == Changelog ==
-= 2.1 =
+= 2.2 =
 * added a link to test current page in Facebook Debugger via the Admin bar. #USEFUL!
-* translation support, German translation
+* German translation added
 * change media link in admin to media-new.php from base media library list
 * change sort so default image shows up first when other images set
 * contingency for if default checkbox is set but no default image is set
 * update html namespace to prefix (ogp.me) from xmlns (facebook)
 * testing the_title_attribute('echo=0') in title drop
 * non-admins won't see warning information anymore - only admins
-* complete update to GPL v3
 * fix in the image scrubber if one not set
-* new buffer to filter all the metas from framworks and seo plugins. was troublesome before - this should be nicer
+* new buffer to filter all the metas from frameworks and seo plugins. was troublesome before - this should be nicer
 * one fb:admin per meta tag now.
 Facebook decided having multiple in one field is no longer cool
 * added og:type blog for when on main blog page instead of wrapping that as type website
 * lot of code cleanup and better organization
+* change how og:url permalink is pulled to work around servers not adding trailing slashes
+* check for charset being set and do it if not - should help with internationalization for desc. (props -> birgire on github)

+= 2.1 =
+* version was used in dev only.
+I messed up so... version bump. sorry.

 = 2.0.7 =
 * fixes bug with certain plugins not showing description tags properly
-* added back self-close on meta tags to preserve xhtml compatability, html5 is forgiving. core does this.
+* added back self-close on meta tags to preserve xhtml compatibility, html5 is forgiving. core does this.

 = 2.0.6 =
 * The changes we made to fix the dollar sign in title problem caused big problems in wp admin. rolling back for now while we plan and recode a lot of the plugin w/ norcross for a bigger update.
 Just don't use dollar signs for now in titles. sorry. standby.